-Read on to find out more about food manufacturing regulatory standards and how Therma can help your facility comply with the FSMA.
+Read on to find out more about food manufacturing gov regulatory standards and how Therma° can help your facility comply with the FSMA.

-The FSMA gave the FDA broad authority to oversee and enforce regulations on food supply chains for the first time.
-One mechanism of the FDA to accomplish this goal was requiring the use of electronic temperature monitoring devices.
-These devices help manufacturers comply with the following requirements:
+The FSMA gave the FDA (Food and drug administration)broad authority to oversee and enforce regulations on food supply chains for the first time.
+One mechanism of the FDA regulation to accomplish this goal required electronic temperature monitoring devices.
+These storage area devices help manufacturers comply with the following requirements:

-Violating these standards comes with penalties that range in severity.
+Violating these sops comes with penalties that range in severity.
+21 CFR is reserved for rules of the Food and Drug Administration.
 Some of the lesser consequences include warning letters and court injunctions.
 Continued violations or refusal to comply with the requested actions will lead to shutdowns, fines, seizures, and even prison time.

-When a manufacturer is selecting a remote temperature monitoring system, there are a variety of features to consider, such as software integrations, range, cost, and reliability.
+When a manufacturer selects a remote temperature monitoring system, there are various features to consider, such as software integrations, range, cost, and reliability.
 Types of solutions are grouped roughly into the following categories:

 For more information about how the types of sensors in the market or the importance of software, check out our article on how restaurants evaluate temperature monitoring systems.

-While remote temperature monitoring is more reliable than manual temperature checks, the FDA requires scientific proof of its efficacy.
+While remote temperature monitoring is more reliable than manual temperature checks, the FDA requires scientific proof of its efficacy, meaning verifiable proof that sensor calibration has been performed correctly.
 In the latest food code, the FDA stipulates that “food temperature measuring devices shall be calibrated per manufacturer’s specifications as necessary to ensure their accuracy.”
 To accomplish this, the FDA works with the National Institute of Standards and Technology (NIST) to establish criteria for food manufacturers to follow.

-NIST is a government agency that regulates measurement and technology standards.
+NIST is a government agency that regulates measurement and technology validation standards.
 They determine the efficacy of Sensors by subjecting them to a variety of tests to measure their effectiveness.
-Ultimately, to become certified, sensors must be proven effective within a +/- 1.8° F degree margin of error.
+To become certified, sensor calibration must be proven effective within a +/- 1.8° F degree margin of error.

-To serve the food manufacturing industry, Therma provides NIST certification of our sensors on request.
+To serve the food manufacturing industry, Therma° provides NIST calibration and certification of our sensors on request.
 We utilize an independent, 3rd party vendor verified by the Department of Commerce.
-Additionally, Therma’s data is backed up digitally with our easy-to-use dashboard app.
+Additionally, Therma’s data is backed up digitally with our easy-to-use record-keeping dashboard and mobile app.
+Therma° makes temperature-controlling easy to do.
 When inspectors ask to see your records, Therma’s app allows you to provide them instantly.